-Deferred financing costs are presented as a direct deduction from the mortgages payable and are being amortized on a straight-line basis (which approximates the interest method) over the term of the mortgages payable.
-Amortization of deferred financing costs amounted to \$13,424 in fiscal 2017 and 2016 and is included in miscellaneous expenses in the statement of activities.
+Deferred financing costs are presented as a direct deduction from the mortgages payable and are being amortized on a method which approximates the interest method over the term of the mortgages payable.
+Amortization of deferred financing costs amounted to \$13,424 in fiscal 2018 and 2017 and is included in miscellaneous expenses (which includes interest expense) in the statement of functional expenses.